JLeData/music-genre-and-artist-analysis/README.md

 - Who is the most popular artist?

-- What is the upcoming popular genre and artists?
+- Is there any correlation between the two?

+- How about other artists and gnres?

 ## Data Analysis